The progestogen-only contraceptive pill is commonly used when the combined pill is not suitable. It can also be safely taken if you are breastfeeding.

 Are there any side-effects with taking the progestogen-only pill?

 Side-effects are very uncommon.
 If one or more do occur, they often settle down over a couple of months or so.
-Examples of possible side-effects include mood swings, headaches, feeling sick, increase in acne, and breast discomfort.
+Examples of possible side-effects include mood swings, increase in acne, and breast discomfort.
+There is no evidence that the POP causes women to put on weight.

 Who cannot take the progestogen-only pill?